yhnavein/ls-ts/README.md

 ## Update complex data

 Sometimes it may be useful to be able to update only a part of the data, without overwriting the whole object.
 For this purpose, there is a `update` method.
-It's available for all three wrappers.
+It's available for all three wrappers and `Storage` utility.

 Sample usage: